topst-development/Documentation/Single Board Computer/G Model/VCP-G/Hardware/VCP-G Hardware.md

 ## 4.3 Connector for JTAG (J100)
 ---
-A JTAG emulator can be connected to the TOPST VCP-G through J100 for debugging.
+A JTAG emulator can be connected to the VCP-G through J100 for debugging.
 Figure 4.2 shows the location of J100.
 <p align="center"><img src="https://raw.githubusercontent.com/topst-development/Documentation/refs/heads/main/Assets/TOPST%20VCP-G/Hardware/4.2%20Connector%20for%20JTAG%20(J100).png"></p>
 <p align="center"><strong>Figure 4.2 Connector for JTAG (J100)</strong><p>
 Basically, JTAG is disabled.
 To enable JTAG, you must change the connections of R178 and R179.
 If TRSRn is set to high by R178, the MCU enters JTAG mode.